Walton House Museum89 West Franklin St. Centerville, Ohio 45459 937-433-0123

 Centerville-Washington History was founded in 1966.
 The beautiful home of William and Miriam Walton (c.1838) became our first museum in 1971.
 The Walton House Museum features exhibits throughout the year showcasing artifacts and relics of our local history.
 Travel in time from the 1800's to the 1930's as you explore the rooms.
 In the backyard are beautiful summer gardens and a chicken house which is used for educational tours.

 The Walton House Museum is open to the public Tuesday - Friday from 12pm to 4pm and is the location of the administrative office for Centerville-Washington History.
+Admission is free.
+Donations welcome.
 See: William Walton, Miriam Walton, and Walton House.

 Aaron Nutt Cottage Resource Center78 North Main St.